mk-fg/python-onedrive/doc/api.md

         Unlike "put" method, uploads to "folder_path" (instead of folder_id) are supported here.
 Either folder path or id can be specified, but not both.

+        Passed "chunk_callback" function (if any) will be called after each uploaded chunk with keyword parameters corresponding to upload state and BITS session info required to resume it, if necessary.

         Returns id of the uploaded file, as retured by the API if raw_id=True is passed, otherwise in a consistent (with other